Reviewing Life Experiences

 The first time Jake goes to 1958 to see what Al was talking about he encounters the yellow card man who recognises that Jake should not be there.
-In the book the yellow card man is the personification of time kicking back against Jake time travelling.
-You will see in the book who the character of the Yellow card man changes as Jake travels back on two more occasions.
+In the book, the yellow card man is the personification of time kicking back against Jake’s time travelling.
+You will see in the book how the character of the Yellow card man changes as Jake travels back on two more occasions.

-Jake second trip back was an experiment to see if he could change history.
+Jake’s second trip back was an experiment to see if he could change history.
 He kills an abusive parent of the janitor at the school he works.
-Being successful he goes back to 2011 but only two minutes had passed though a significant amount of time had passed in 1958.
-When Jake returns to 1958 to accomplish the mission gave to him by Al Templeton the past is re-set and he has to kill the abusive parent again.
+Being successful he goes back to 2011 but only two minutes had passed through a significant amount of time had passed in 1958.
+When Jake returns to 1958 to accomplish the mission given to him by Al Templeton the past is re-set and he has to kill the abusive parent again.

-There are major differences between the book and the TV series for example Bill Trucott does help Jake to kill the abusive father, Frank Dunning and Bill is recognised as the hero that saved nearly all the family, but in the novel he doesn’t become Jake’s’ side kick in spying on Lee Harvey Oswald.
+There are major differences between the book and the TV series for example Bill Trucotte does help Jake to kill the abusive father, Frank Dunning and Bill is recognised as the hero that saved nearly all the family, but in the novel, he doesn’t become Jake’s side kick in spying on Lee Harvey Oswald.

-The book touches on many issues, abusive fathers, abusive ex husband.
-It touches on racism in the 1950’s and 1960’s, spying and communism and also on murder and the conspiracy around the assassination of JFK.
+The book touches on many issues, including abusive fathers, and abusive ex-husbands.
+It touches on racism in the 1950s and 1960s, spying and communism and also on murder and the conspiracy around the assassination of JFK.
 It is full of intrigue, twists and turns throughout.
 This is not a book you could read in a few hours even for a fast reader.
-It is an excellent story that keeps you want to know more and when you get to the end of the book you will wish it could go on.
+It is an excellent story that keeps you wanting to know more and when you get to the end of the book you will wish it could go on.
 I guarantee that you will be surprised by the way it ends, it wasn’t what I was expecting at all.